kingparra/hpfp/18_-_monad/notes.rst

 18.1 Monad
 ----------
-Monads aren't essential to Haskell; Older versions of the language didn't have them.
-Instead, monads are a useful tool to construct and transform IO actions.

 In this chapter, we:

 * define Monad, its operations and laws;
 * look at several examples of monads in practice;
 * write the Monad instances for various types;
 * address some misinformation about monads.

 ..
 For a quick overview, check out this video:
 ..
 "Haskell for imperative programmers",